symfony/symfony-docs/cookbook/routing/custom_route_loader.rst

         public function getResolver()
         {
-            // will be explained later
+            // needed, but can be blank, unless you want to load other resources
-        }
+            // and if you do, using the Loader base class is easier (see below) }

         public function setResolver(LoaderResolver $resolver)
         {
-            // same here
+            // same as above
         }
     }